Top 20 Texas Hold ‘em Books You Need To Read ASAP

 You might be forced to read this book a couple of times to properly understand and implement all of his advice.
 At least that’s what I did.

-Even if you only take one or two things from this book, it will pay off tenfold no matter what games you’re playing.
+Even if you only take one thing away from this book, it will pay off no matter what games you’re playing.

 2. The Theory of Poker – David Sklansky